KevzBueno101/GWA-Calculator/README.md

 ## ⚙️ Features

 ✅ **Add Subjects Easily**
-Fill in your subject's name, units, and grade using a clean 3-column input layout.
+Fill in the subject's name, units, and grade using a clean 3-column input layout.

 📋 **Display Subjects in a Scrollable List**
 All added subjects are shown in a neat, aligned list with monospaced formatting.

 🧮 **GWA Calculation**
-Click `Calculate GWA` to instantly compute your General Weighted Average based on the subjects and units.
+Click `Calculate GWA` to instantly compute the General Weighted Average based on the subjects and units.

 🏅 **Award Detection**
-The app automatically checks if you're qualified for:
+The app automatically checks if GWA is qualified for:
 - 🥇 **President's Lister** – GWA between 1.00 to 1.30
 - 🥈 **Dean's Lister** – GWA between 1.31 to 1.50
 - ✅ **Passed** – GWA below 3.0